zohana/BMO_OpenTable/README.md

+to run the project: do -> npm install and then -> npm start

 1.How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.